kiranrawat/hackerrank-practice/README.md

 # hackerrank-practice

-This repository contains my solution for a few problesm from SQL, Python and AI modules for medium difficulty level.
+This repository contains my solution for a few problems from SQL, Python and AI modules for medium difficulty level.